Can reading books like The Alchemist inspire personal growth and a journey of self-discovery?

 ~Tony Robbins

-Even though I lived in this same city for the prior 13 years, my heart always yearned to travel.
+And even though I lived in New York City for the prior 13 years, my heart always yearned to travel.
 The era of the coronavirus has caused me to reconsider how and where I travel.
 However, the dream has not diminished.
 I still want to travel the world.
 I still want to talk to strangers.
 To make friends with someone new.

-The fire burns unrelenting in my soul no matter what challenges threaten to hold me at home.
+The fire burns unrelentingly in my soul, no matter what challenges threaten to hold me at home.

 I can relate in some ways to Santiago.
 My life has been a long journey of searching for my own “treasure”.
 The treasure can be different for everyone.
 But in the end, we are all seeking.